edtovell/blog/content/jaws.md

 In my professional capacity as a shark scientist I can honestly say that this is a brilliant idea that cannot possibly backfire.
 </div>

-<p>THE SHARK BURST OUT FROM UNDERNEATH THE DECK, TEARING THE BOAT IN TWO AND SEIZING QUINT IN ITS MOUTH</p>
+THE SHARK BURST OUT FROM UNDERNEATH THE DECK, TEARING THE BOAT IN TWO AND SEIZING QUINT IN ITS MOUTH

 <div style='margin-left:40%;'>HOOPER</div>
 <div style='margin-left:20%;margin-right:20%;margin-bottom:10px'>
 A shark!